kavim/holiplanner/README.md

 ### Install Dependencies

-If you are running the project locally ignore the `docker-compose exec`prefix
+If you are running the project locally, omit the docker-compose exec prefix.

-Once the containers are up, you can run the migration manually, however, the `entrypoint` already do it for us.
+Once the containers are up, dependencies will be installed automatically.
+If not, you can install them manually:

 ```bash
 docker-compose exec app composer install